philipturner/swift-xtb/Documentation/Pages/FiniteVolumeMethod.md

-# Asymmetric Finite Differencing
+# Finite Volume Method

-> Early on, it seemed that finite difference operators would need to reach across multiple resolution levels.
+First update: Early on, it seemed that finite difference operators would need to reach across multiple resolution levels.
 That may not be necessary based on the most recent plans.
 These equations are kept around as an archive, for reference.

+Second update: The issue that spawned this article, is a quite fundamental one for my approach.
+I need to use the Finite Volume Method for DFT, which hasn't been done before.

+## Asymmetric Finite Differencing

 Variable-resolution orbitals require asymmetric finite differencing.
 Custom finite difference coefficients were derived for the boundaries between multigrid levels.